 The Coronavirus Job Retention Scheme (CJRS) - Extended

 The CJRS will end on 30 September 2021.

 If you are finding it difficult to maintain your workforce because your business is affected by coronavirus, you may be able to furlough your employees and apply for a grant to cover some of their wage costs through the extended Coronavirus Job Retention Scheme.

 The scheme is available to all UK businesses with a UK bank account and UK PAYE scheme.

-From July 2021 onwards HMRC is reducing the amount of the CJRS grant that it pays for furloughed employees.
+From 1 July 2021 onwards, HMRC has reduced the amount of the CJRS grant that it pays for furloughed employees.

 - For July 2021, HMRC will pay 70% of usual wages up to a cap of £2,187.50 per month for the hours that an eligible employee is furloughed.